SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/Elasticsearch/dedicated_clustered_storage/Configuring_database/Configuring_multiple_Elasticsearch_clusters.md

 # Configuring multiple Elasticsearch clusters

 > [!IMPORTANT]
 > Elasticsearch is **only supported up to version 6.8**.
-We therefore recommend using [Storage as a Service](xref:STaaS) instead, or if you do want to continue using self-hosted storage, using [dedicated clustered storage](xref:Dedicated_clustered_storage) with OpenSearch or the Amazon OpenSearch Service on AWS.
+We therefore recommend using [Storage as a Service](xref:STaaS) instead, or if you do want to continue using self-hosted storage, using [dedicated clustered storage](xref:Dedicated_clustered_storage) with OpenSearch.

 > [!NOTE]
 > This procedure can be followed both on Linux and Windows setups.
 However, we highly recommend using Linux.